lrndwy/ldjango/README.md

 - `ldjango makeproject`: Start the interactive project creation wizard
 - `ldjango -h` or `ldjango --help`: Display help information
 - `ldjango --version`: Show the version of ldjango you're using
+- `ldjango generate-secret-key`: Generate a new secret key for Django

 ## 📁 The ldjango Special: Project Structure